vscosousa/LAPR5_3DC_G15/docs/sprint_C/us_7.2.9/readme.md

 <img width=100% src="https://capsule-render.vercel.app/api?type=waving&height=120&color=4E1764"/>

-# 7.2.8 - As a Doctor, I want to create a Surgery Appointment
+# 7.2.9 - As a Doctor, I want to update a Surgery Appointment

 ## 1. Context

- `Description:` As a Doctor, I want to create a Surgery Appointment, so that the Patient doesn’t need to wait for the automatically generated planning.
+ `Description:` As a Doctor, I want to update a Surgery Appointment, so that I can override the automatically generated planning.

  `Sprint:` This US makes part of the final stage of development of the integrative project of this semester, Sprint C.